Image

 Left Photo: great blue heron canoe meadows by Paul Danese, CC BY-SA 4.0 , via Wikimedia Commons.
 Right Photo: Great Esker Park, Weymouth, Massachusetts by NewtonCourt, CC BY-SA 4.0, via Wikimedia Commons.

-Sunny, with a high of 46 and low of 29 degrees.
-Sunny during the morning, overcast in the afternoon and evening, clear overnight.
+Patchy rain nearby, with a high of 52 and low of 41 degrees.
+Overcast during the morning, partly cloudy in the afternoon, overcast in the evening, clear overnight.